feiyangfan/learning/README.md

 ### npm related:
 **npm install** to install mising dependencies in package.json.
 **npm run "script"** to run script in package.json.
+**npm build** a script that is used to build that we can test out/release

 ### Useful resources:
 Git:  [Scott Hanselman's YouTube](https://youtu.be/WBg9mlpzEYU)